 AFTER SCHOOL STUDY HALL PROCEDURE:

 If a student does not turn in work (homework assignment, in-class assignment etc.) a 30 minute academic study hall may be assigned by the teacher.
 The student will spend this time, as worked out with the teacher, either before or after school.
-The student cannot turn in the assignment until the completion of the assigned study hall.
 Students not completing assignments during this study time may be assigned additional time by the teacher.
 This may also be used for minor classroom infractions of the rules.

 This study hall can be used by the instructors to assist students in completing assignments that have not been turned in at the designated time.
 Students with two or more academic study hall assignments in the same day will work with the instructors to complete assigned work and fulfill time requirements.
 When assigning a student to after school study hall, be sure that the student calls a parent/guardian to inform them that he/she will be detained at school.